PSEBergclubBern/BergclubBern/README.md

 1. The wordpress site is accessible through IP (192.168.33.12) or through the URL vccm-all.local
 2. The username / password for the wp site is 'admin'/'admin'

+## Important information for Windows user
+Vagrant can't change the hosts file on Windows.
+To ensure that the environment works, you have to add following lines to the hosts file (it's in the path C:\Windows\system32\drivers\etc)

+`192.168.33.12  vccm-all.local`